 Herbal Remedies and Hot Toddies

 Beyond the usual hops and barley of beer, the juniper berries in gin, and the celery which serves as a garnish in a Bloody Mary, the casual imbiber has little to no knowledge of the variety of other drink ingredients which come from nature.
 One such classification I'd like to discuss today would be herbs.
-Just these plants alone can provide a tempting array of intriguing flavors and earthen accents to one's drink, giving yet another purpose and reason to start an herb garden.
+These plants alone can provide a tempting array of intriguing flavors and earthen accents to one's drink, giving yet another purpose and reason to start an herb garden.

 Starter Herbs for the Earthen Drinking Enthusiast

-It merits caution to personal brewers that just because something is "natural" does not mean that it is harmless to humans.
+It merits caution to personal brewers that just because something is "natural" does not mean it is harmless to humans.

-The list below covers a variety of notable and valuable herbs, spices, and berries to consider in sampling herbal alcoholic drinks and distilling them yourself, as well as their scientific name and any notable drinks that make use of the item.
+The list below covers a variety of notable and valuable herbs, spices, and berries to consider in sampling herbal alcoholic drinks and distilling them yourself, as well as their scientific name and any notable drinks that use the item.

 Allspice berries (Pimenta Diorica Merr.) are even in the name of Jamaican Allspice Dram.